vindasna/GeoLab/README.md

 ## Licence

-The contents of this repository are released under GPLv3 license.
+The contents of this repository are released under GNU General Public License v3.0 (GPLv3).

 ## Dependencies